 Full-Time Greenhouse Gas Programs Analyst (Operations and Policy Analyst 2)

-Are you passionate about preserving, enhancing, and protecting Oregon’s environment?
-If so, please consider a career with the State of Oregon at the Department of Environmental Quality (DEQ).
-At DEQ, employees have the opportunity to work with a dynamic and supportive team of mission-focused individuals tasked with maintaining, restoring, and enhancing the quality of Oregon’s air, land, and water.
+With more than 40,000 employees who are dedicated to making Oregon a fantastic place to live, work, and play, the State of Oregon enterprise is comprised of a diverse group of employees who are passionate about public service.
+At the Oregon Department of Environmental Quality, employees have the opportunity to work with a dynamic and supportive team of mission-focused individuals tasked with maintaining, restoring, and enhancing the quality of Oregon’s air, land, and water.
 Here is a video about DEQ: https://youtu.be/iP3K7JoLe1k

 What you will do!